 The idea looks great on paper, but it is not feasible to implement with current technology.
 This is because quantum money requires us to store the arbitrary quantum states in quantum memory, a quantum-mechanical version of conventional computer memory.

 Although years of research and experiments have enabled quantum memory to store qubits, it can do so only for a very short time.
 Many research institutes across the world are working on new materials to create memories that could hold the quantum information carried by light.

-Customer targeting and prediction modeling: Quantum computers are exceptionally good at finding hidden patterns from complex data structures, performing classifications, and making accurate predictions.
+1. Customer targeting and prediction modeling: Quantum computers are exceptionally good at finding hidden patterns in complex data structures, performing classifications, and making accurate predictions.

 2. Fraud detection: Each year, financial institutions suffer substantial revenue losses, ranging from $25 billion to $50 billion, due to fraud and poor service management practices.
 Existing fraud detection systems are not that reliable.
 They return 80% false positives, causing the banking sector to remain at risk most of the time.

 Quantum computing may offer a definitive edge in the battle against payment fraud.
-The power of exponential speed, derived from quantum superposition and entanglement offers the potential to reevaluate many potential solutions, ultimately leading to the optimization of fraud detection algorithms.
+Its ability to harness exponential speed through quantum superposition and entanglement offers the potential to reevaluate many potential solutions, ultimately leading to the optimization of fraud detection algorithms.

-Portfolio management: Quantum computing has the potential to speed up asset-pricing models and cultivate performance improvements.
-It can make a myriad of optimization calculations in a fraction of the time without the necessity to use approximations.
+4. Portfolio management: Quantum computing has the potential to speed up asset-pricing models and cultivate performance improvements.
+It can make a myriad of optimization calculations in a fraction of the time without using approximations.